Deadly boat crash leaves three injured and one dead at Lake of the Ozarks

-CAMDEN COUNTY, Mo. — The Missouri State Highway Patrol has released the crash report detailing Saturday’s deadly boat crash at Lake of the Ozarks.
+CAMDEN COUNTY, Mo. — The Missouri State Highway Patrol has released the crash report detailing Saturday’s deadly boat crash at the 69-mile mark of the main channel at Lake of the Ozarks.

 Thomas Makown, 58, of Byrnes Mill, Missouri died as a result of a boat crash on Saturday night with three other passengers being injured.